TimLeach635/rpi-pal/README.md

 ## Optional features

 By default, all optional features are disabled.
-You can enable a feature by specifying the relevant feature flag(s) in the dependency declaration for `rppal` in your `Cargo.toml`.
+You can enable a feature by specifying the relevant feature flag(s) in the dependency declaration for `rpi-pal` in your `Cargo.toml`.

 * `hal` - Enables `embedded-hal` trait implementations for all supported peripherals.
 This doesn't include `unproven` traits.
 * `hal-unproven` - Enables `embedded-hal` trait implementations for all supported peripherals, including traits marked as `unproven`.
 Note that `embedded-hal`'s `unproven` traits don't follow semver rules.
 Patch releases may introduce breaking changes.